Best practices for using Cypress

 Page Objects

 JavaScript objects can be used to create page objects in Cypress tests.
 In test scenarios where multiple pages are interacted with and where the same test actions are performed multiple times, we recommend using page objects to make tests more readable, reduce duplication of code, and reduce total lines of code.
-Examples of page object usage can be found in the COVID-19 Vaccine Stay Informed tool tests, the Claims Status tests, and the Address Validation tests.
+Examples of page object usage can be found in the Claims Status tests and the Address Validation tests.

-Here’s an example of a page object that contains two reusable blocks of code:
+Here’s an example of a page object that contains a reusable block of code:

 import featureTogglesEnabled from '../fixtures/toggle-covid-feature.json';